 Injury, osteoarthritis, and a host of other issues can result in seniors having pain in their knees.
 However, it is possible to help your elderly loved one get his or her knees and the surrounding muscles and joints into better shape.
-The staff at Home Care Assistance, a leading provider of at-home care in Oakville, has put together a list of exercises that can help strengthen your loved one’s knees and relieve existing pain.
+The staff at Home Care Assistance, a leading provider of home care Oakville families can rely on, has put together a list of exercises that can help strengthen your loved one’s knees and relieve existing pain.

 This should be an easy exercise for your loved one to perform, but the impact on knee health is significant.
 The purpose of this exercise is to strengthen the knee and help your loved one maintain balance and prevent falls.
 The exercise can also help your loved one stand more easily and increase the range of motion in his or her knees.
 Extending the knees is necessary to maintain functional independence, and knee extension exercises can help your loved one accomplish that.